tillg/grtnr.com_src/README.md

 Go check for analytics data [here](https://analytics.google.com).

+As no data became visible even after a couple of days, I started looking into the [Google Analytics Debugger](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna?hl=en).

+It seems that Google changed the way they track traffic.
+They used to have _Universal Analytics IDs_ (of the shape `UA-...`) and switched to _Analytics 4 IDs_ of the shape `G-...`.
+Since hydejack currently only supports UA-type IDs, I created one like [explained here](https://support.google.com/analytics/answer/10269537).

+Note: **Universal Analytics properties will stop collecting data starting 1 July 2023.
+It’s recommended that you create a Google Analytics 4 property instead.**

 ### Using Theme Hydejack

 I used the theme [Hydejack](https://hydejack.com) (as of 2022-08).
 It looks nice, hase some images that don't get in your way, is responsive - so I give it a try.
 Configuration was straight forward.